ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

   In particular, each of such access tokens MUST include a claim specifying the identifier of the token series to which the access token belongs.

-  When CWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-cwt-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in CBOR.
+  When CWTs are used as access tokens, such claim can be the "token_series_id" claim registered in {{iana-token-cwt-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in CBOR.

-  When JWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-json-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in JSON.
+  When JWTs are used as access tokens, such claim can be the "token_series_id" claim registered in {{iana-token-json-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in JSON.

 If a profile of ACE relies on a construct that uses different parameters/claims to transport the identifier of a token series, then the new "token_series_id" parameter and "token_series_id" claim MUST NOT be used when using that profile.